 For this study, it was important to understand cultural views of disability in Indian Country.
-There are 574 recognized tribes in the United States according to the Federal Register (U.S. Dept. of the Interior Indian Affairs, 2020), each of which has its own customs, cultures, and traditions.
-The word "disability" does not have a literal translation in tribal languages (Vacc, DeVaney, & Brendel, 2003), and the closest meanings depend on the cultural context of the community (Weaver, 2015).
+There are 574 recognized tribes in the United States according to the Federal Register (U.S. Department of the Interior Indian Affairs, n.d.), each of which has its own customs, cultures, and traditions.
+The word "disability" does not have a literal translation in tribal languages, and the closest meanings depend on the cultural context of the community (Marini & Stebnicki, 2017).